glasachin/emb_logic/09_embedded_linux/04_ARM_Board_bring_up.md

     * Obtain Kernel Image
     * Setup Cross Compiler: `arm-none-eabi-gcc`
     * Boot Loader, u-boot, busybox
+    * Root File system
 2. Set up the Cross-Cpmpiler
+    * Choose the cross-compiler
+    * Install the cross-compiler on a debian-based system
+    * Verify the installation
+3. Buid the `U-Boot` loader
+4.

 `set`: gives the environment variables